stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
-We can go on and pronounce diphthongs as in "price", "choice", and "mouth".
-The unstressed offset "i" and "u" is written with a `jay`"j" and a `double-yoo`"w" in IPA.
+We can continue by pronouncing diphthongs as in "price", "choice", and "mouth".
+In IPA, the unstressed offset "i" and "u" are represented with a `jay` "j" and a `double-yoo` "w".

 <!--v-->